mdziczkowski/ATI-OS/README.md

 ## Scripts:

 1. 64-bit Debian based Linux distribution

-2. Pre-Requirments for the build environment - packages and libraries
+2. All required packages needed to get, compile and prepare the Linux image file.
+Bellow, are few of them:

 - build-essentials (install's allmost all software required for the compilation process)

 - bison++

 - python3

 - libraries: libssl-dev

 - squashfs

 - dependencies required by the third-patry software required to compile the sources

-## Final product (portable (live) version)
+## Final product - portable (live) system

-[!IMPORTANT]
+# IMPORTANT

-1. USB stick **need to meet** following criteria:
+1. The USB stick **need to meet** following criteria:

 - must be cleaned using the `wipe` command to prevent any potential leftovers from previous data and potential malware

 - must have a GPT partition table

-- the partition `need` to be set bootable**
+- the partition `need` to be set bootable

-2. The BIOS/UEFI `need` to be set to run from USB before the hard drive
+2. The BIOS/UEFI `need` either to be set to run from USB before the hard drive or be run from a boot menu

-3. Ensure yourself to have an active and stable internet connection

-4. Ensure yourself that you have fullfilled the requirments of having
+3. You have propper tools to "burn" the Linux image to the USB stick

 # Distribution preparation using included scripts

-1. Get the content of the repository:
+1. Get the content of the repository (one of):

-  a) using git clone (remember to use the `--recrusive` and `--recrusive-modules` options) OR
+a) using git clone (remember to use the `--recrusive` and `--recrusive-modules` options)

-  b) Download (and extract the archive)
+b) Download the archive from the repository and then extract it on your drive

 From now, the folder to with the repository got clobed/extracted will be refered as the "*project dir*"

 2. In the `project dir` enter the `code` sub-folder

-3. ensure that the scripts are executable
+3. ensure that the scripts are executable (command: `chmod -v +x *.sh`)

 4. run the `prepare.sh` script

-5. After the script finishes (assuming that it wasn't interrupted due an error), return to the `project dir` and then enter the `dist` sub-folder
+5. After the script finishes (assuming that it wasn't interrupted due an error), return to the `project dir` and then enter the `dist` sub-folder.
+Inside should be a Linux image that need to become "burned" into a USB stick.
+It can become also used in Virtual Machines
-6. copy only the content of the `dist` folder, without copying the folder itself (else the dist won't start)

-The distro should be ready to be run.

-**IMPORTANT**

-The distro has only a console, so you need to be familiar with